Costa Rica Volcanoes, Rainforests & Beaches Costa Rica

 8

-It’s then just a short journey south to the beautiful sandy beach of Playa Hermosa for your overnight stay.
+Continue south to Playa Hermosa for your overnight stay.

 Day